Relieve Pain and Improve Well-Being with Our Skilled Osteopathic Manual Therapist

 Massage Therapy Calgary

-Massage therapy focuses on increasing blood and lymphatic circulation, and on the relaxation of soft tissues (muscles, tendons, connective tissue, ligaments) in the body.
+Massage therapy focuses on increasing blood and lymphatic circulation and on the relaxation of soft tissues (muscles, tendons, connective tissue, ligaments) in the body.

 Osteopathy

-Osteopathy is a form of manual therapy that started in 1874 with a formal school starting in 1891 as a form of complete health care, similar to chiropractic that came out at roughly the same time.
-The goal of osteopathy was to improve health by ensuring optimum function and alignment of the joints in the body, and ensuring that the artery, vein and lymphatic systems were free.
+Osteopathy is a form of manual therapy that started in 1874 with a formal school starting in 1891 as a form of complete health care, similar to chiropractic which came out at roughly the same time.
+The goal of osteopathy was to improve health by ensuring optimum function and alignment of the joints in the body, and ensuring that the artery, vein, and lymphatic systems were free.

-Those without the American D.O. designation are not physicians and in Canada are referred to as Osteopathic Manual Therapists to help delineate between the two.
+Those without the American D.O. designation are not physicians and, in Canada, are referred to as Osteopathic Manual Therapists to help delineate between the two.

 Osteopathic Manual Therapist